 A will is automatically revoked in the following situations:

-1. Marriage – Under Section 12 of the Succession Act 2006 (NSW), marriage revokes a will unless it is explicitly made in contemplation of the marriage.
+- Marriage: Under Section 12 of the Succession Act 2006 (NSW), marriage revokes a will unless it is explicitly made in contemplation of the marriage.

-2. Divorce – While divorce does not revoke a will entirely, it revokes any provisions made for the former spouse unless stated otherwise.
+- Divorce: While divorce does not revoke a will entirely, it revokes any provisions made for the former spouse unless stated otherwise.

-3. Making a new will – A new will revokes all previous wills unless stated otherwise.
+- Making a new will: A new will revokes all previous wills unless stated otherwise.

-4. Destruction – If the testator intentionally destroys the will, it is considered revoked.
+- Destruction: If the testator intentionally destroys the will, it is considered revoked.

-To avoid unintended consequences, it is essential to update your will regularly and seek legal advice when significant life changes occur.
+To avoid unintended consequences, you must regularly update your will and seek legal advice when significant changes occur.

 The Role of an Executor

-An executor is the person responsible for administering a deceased person’s estate according to the will.
+An executor is responsible for administering a deceased person’s estate according to the will.
 The executor’s duties include:

-Executors have a legal obligation to act in the best interests of the estate and its beneficiaries.
+Executors must act in the estate’s and its beneficiaries’ best interests.
 If an executor mismanages the estate, they can be held personally liable.

 Probate and the Administration of Estates